-Pinch it tight and keep adding same sized loops to each side.
-I like to have four loops on each side to make a nice, big, poufy bow.
+Pinch it tight and keep adding the same-sized bow loops to each side.
+I like to have four loops on each side (eight total) to make a nice, big, poufy bow.

 Once you have yours to your liking, go ahead and cut the ribbon off the spool.

 Now it’s time to fluff!!
 This is the fun part, if you ask me, and the more you “fluff”, the prettier the bow!
 You will want to grab each individual loop and pull it out away from the middle.
 Start at the bottom and pull the bottom loops to each side.

 So, there you go!
-I hope my directions are clear but if not, I would suggest you just grab a package, a roll of ribbon and start experimenting.
-When I first tried this, my bows were a hot mess but eventually they started looking pretty amazing!
+I hope my directions are clear but if not, I would suggest you just grab a package, and a roll of ribbon, and start experimenting.
+When I first tried this, my bows were a hot mess, but eventually, they started looking pretty amazing!

-A big thanks to Jan for taking the time to share her bow making tips on the blog today!
-We certainly have a lot of practice ahead for us, but we can’t wait to improve our bow making skills.
-We suppose it’s time to say bye to those gift bags for good…
+A big thanks to Jan for taking the time to share her bow-making tips on the blog today!
+I certainly need to practice a lot to get to her bow-making level.
+I suppose it’s time to say goodbye to those gift bags for good…